Healthy Sugar Cookies

 Sugar cookies are so nostalgic to me!
 Growing up, I had so much fun making and decorating them each Christmas and now I’m keeping the tradition alive in my home.
 I can’t wait to involve Liv this year – I know she’s going to love helping me decorate!

-Why You Need to Make These Healthy Sugar Cookies
+Why You’ll Love Healthy Sugar Cookies

 Ingredients measured out to make healthy sugar cookies: baking powder, maple syrup, sea salt, vanilla, almond milk, egg, whole wheat pastry flour, powdered sugar and butter.